feravolt/FDE.AI-docs/coreinfo.md

  - _/proc/sys/kernel/sched_enable_power_aware;sched_cfs_boost;sched_mc_power_savings;sched_smt_power_savings;power_aware_timer_migration;/sys/module/workqueue/parameters/power_efficient_ - nodes to toggle load balancing logic for multi-core CPUs, dynamically changed by ML to provide balanced powersave & performance UX
  - _/proc/sys/kernel/sched_ravg_hist_size_ - controls the number of samples for determination of its demand, tuned for better performance
  - _/dev/stune/..._ - EAS related tunables, dynamically changed by ML to provide balanced powersave & performance UX
- - _/sys/kernel/mm/ksm;uksm/..._ - a memory-saving de-duplication feature for low RAM devices, saves a bit of RAM but does extra CPU loads, enabled and tuned for better performance ol low RAM devices
+ - _/sys/kernel/mm/ksm;uksm/..._ - a memory-saving de-duplication feature for low RAM devices, saves a bit of RAM but increases CPU load, enabled and tuned for better performance on low RAM devices
  - _/proc/sys/vm/vfs_cache_pressure_ - controls the tendency of the kernel to reclaim the memory for caching of directory and inode objects, dynamically changed by ML to provide balanced powersave & performance UX
  - _/proc/sys/vm/dirty_writeback_centisecs_ - the kernel dirty data flusher interval, dynamically changed by ML to provide balanced powersave & performance UX
  - _/proc/sys/vm/dirty_expire_centisecs_ - period when dirty data is old enough to be eligible for writeout by the kernel flusher threads, dynamically changed by ML to provide balanced powersave & performance UX